 What is a Multi Unit Rental Property?

-A Multi Unit Rental Property is two or more units that share a wall or floor/ceiling.
-To classify as a multi unit the units must be attached, i.e. they share a wall or are under the same roof.
+A Multi Unit Rental Property consists of two or more units, townhouses or flats that share the same roof or are connected in some way (e.g. car-port or deck).
 Each unit must be self contained and have the same owner.

 Some examples of multi units are:

 - a two story house where each level has a separate tenancy

 - cross lease units, connected by a carport.